begateway/be_protected_client/README.md

 case  blacklist.included?("some value")
 when true  then "included"
-when false then "not included" else            "can't check (may be servise is not available)" end
+when false then "not included" else            "can't check (may be service is not available)" end
 ```